1.

 Ferroportin Disease (FD) is an autosomal dominant hereditary iron loading disorder associated with heterozygote mutations in the ferroportin-1 (FPN) gene.
 Ferroportin’s role in the body is to transfer iron from the intestine and macrophages into the bloodstream.

-There appear to be two different phenotypes of Ferroportin disease.
+There are two different phenotypes of Ferroportin disease.

 Macrophage type: